Alonso-del-Arte/chess/doc/Terminology.md

 ## R

 * **R** &mdash; Notation for rook.
+* **Racing kings** &mdash; A chess variant in which both kings start out on the second rank and must race to the eighth rank to win.
+Checks are not allowed.
 * **Rank** &mdash; A row on a chessboard, generally notated with the digits 1 to 8, which follow the letter for the file.
 White pawns should be on rank 2 at the beginning of the game, Black pawns on rank 7.